maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

-# Development track for STACK 3.1
+# Development track for STACK 3.2

-This page describes the major tasks we still need to complete in order to be able to release the next version: STACK 3.1.
+This page describes the major tasks we still need to complete in order to be able to release the next version: STACK 3.2.
 Plans looking further into the future are described on [Future plans](Future_plans.md).
 The past development history is documented on [Development history](Development_history.md).

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

-## STACK custom reports ##
+## STACK custom reports

 Basic reports now work.

 * Add titles and explanations to the page, and document with examples.
-* **DONE** Split up the answer notes to report back for each PRT separately.
 * Really ensure "attempts" list those with meaningful histories.
 I.e. if possible filter out navigation to and from the page etc.
-* **DONE** Introduce "validation notes".
-This should work at the PHP level, recording reasons for invalidity.
-Since we already connect to the CAS, this should also record whether the student's input is equivalent to the teacher's, in what sense, and what form their answer is in.
-Maybe too slow?
-Useful perhaps for learning analytics.
 * Add better maxima support functions for off-line analysis.
  * A fully maxima-based representation of the PRT?